 VisualGDB can target any Linux-based board that supports SSH access and has a usable GCC compiler and gdb debugger.
+See this tutorial for instructions on building the code directly on the target.

 If compiling the code on the board itself is too slow, VisualGDB can be configured to use a cross-toolchain (a toolchain that runs on a regular x86-based computer and produces code for the ARM-based boards).
 We provide ready-to-use cross-compilers for the following boards: